alopezgo/alopezgo/README.md

 🌱 I’m currently learning Spring Java

-👯 I’m looking to collaborate on ETL/ ELT

-🤔 I’m looking for help with react

 💬 Ask me about automation or also data science

 :link: How to reach me: **alopezgo1991@gmail.com**